otoayana/spools/README.md

 spools aims to provide a more comfortable interface than Threads' cumbersome and obfuscated internal API, with the added bonus of not requiring an account.

-spools is co-developed alongside [Shoelace](https://sr.ht/~nixgoat/shoelace), a private frontend for Threads.
+spools is co-developed alongside [Shoelace](https://sr.ht/~nixgoat/shoelace), an alternative frontend for Threads.

 ## Contributing